toobeeh/Mobo/README.md

 Mobo is your little friend to fix that.
 With the command mobo:move in the channel, mobo posts a message which tells users that this conversation is offtopic.
-The channel will then be read-only for the specified role; @everyone mostly makes sense.
+The channel will then be read-only for the specified role (second argument; @everyone mostly makes sense).

-Mobo will collect a amount of the last few messages (count is second parameter, eg 20) and creates an embed in a better fitting channel (third argument).
+Mobo will collect a amount of the last few messages (count is first parameter, eg 20) and creates an embed in a better fitting channel (third argument).

 This has the effect, that users can't spam anymore in the wrong channel, but on the other hand have the recent history in the right channel.